StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 1. [TuringLang](https://github.com/TuringLang)
 2. [StanJulia](https://github.com/StanJulia)
 3. [Mamba](https://github.com/brian-j-smith/Mamba.jl)

-At least 2 other mcmc options are available for mcmc in Julia:

 4. [DynamicHMC](https://github.com/tpapp/DynamicHMC.jl)

+At least one other mcmc option is available for mcmc in Julia:

 5. [Klara](https://github.com/JuliaStats/Klara.jl)

-Time constraints prevents inclusion of those.
-The linear regression example in [DynamicHMCExamples](https://tpapp.github.io/DynamicHMCExamples.jl/latest/example_linear_regression/) is a good starting point.
+The linear regression example in [DynamicHMCExamples](https://tpapp.github.io/DynamicHMCExamples.jl/latest/example_linear_regression/) is a good starting point and has been used in chapters/04/m4.5d.jl.

 The Mamba examples should really use `@everywhere using Mamba` in stead of `using Mamba`.
 This was done to get around a limitation in Literate.jl to test the notebooks when running in distributed mode.